marlonmikami/personal/Media/Anime.md

 * Giji Harem

-### To Watch Next

-* Dan Da Dan

 ### To Watch Eventualy

-* Bakemonogatari
 * Bakuretsu Hunters
-* Battle Programmer Shirase
-* Casshern Sins
-* Deadman Wonderland
-* Fushigi no Umi no Nadia
 * Gakkou no Kaidan
 * Girls und Panzer
 * Gunbuster
-* Gun Frontier
-* Jubei-chan The Ninja Girl
 * Karas
 * Katanagatari
 * Kuragehime
-* Legend of Black Heaven
 * Legend of Galactic Heroes
-* Michiko to Hatchin
-* Mononoke
-* Nagi no Asukara
 * Nazo no Kanojo X
 * Patlabor - Kido Keisatsu Patlabor
 * Ookami-san to Shichinin no Nakama-tachi
-* Rainbow - Nisha Rokubou no Shichinin
 * Samurai Champloo
-* So Ra No Wo To
-* Sunabouzu (Desert Punk)
-* Tegami Bachi

 ## Download when finished airing

-* Orb: On the Movements of the Earth
 * Apothecary Diaries
-* Beastars, season 3
 * RE Zero, season 3
 * Kowloon Generic Romance